ihmeuw/vivarium_public_health/docs/source/tutorials/mslt/chd.rst

    :lines: 7-9,16-17,22,34-37
    :caption: Add an intervention that reduces CHD incidence.

+.. py:currentmodule:: vivarium_public_health.mslt.observer

 Finally, we add an observer to record CHD incidence, prevalence, and deaths, in both the BAU scenario and the intervention scenario.
-We use the ``Disease`` observer, identify the disease of interest by name (``CHD``), and specify the output file (``reduce_chd_disease.csv``).
+We use the :class:`Disease` observer, identify the disease of interest by name (``CHD``), and specify the output file (``reduce_chd_disease.csv``).

 .. literalinclude:: /_static/mslt_reduce_chd.yaml